The Thin Line Between Comprehension and Persuasion in LLMs: Introduction

 \section{Introduction}

-The ability of LLMs to generate relevant text is key to their success.
-They can maintain natural, high-level, \textit{convincing} dialogue \cite{schoenegger2025largelanguagemodelspersuasive}.
-That said, their reasoning capabilities are at the centre of discussion \cite{bavaresco2024llmsinsteadhumanjudges,LLMLXEval,chen-etal-2024-humans,rtplx,10.1162/tacla00685}; with most evaluations focusing on problem-solving abilities (planning, logic, maths, etc.), instead of deeper dialogical proficiency (e.g. comprehension of the pragmatic context; \citealt{huang-chang-2023-towards,qiao-etal-2023-reasoning}).
+The ability of LLMs to generate fluent and relevant text is key to their success; especially their skill at sustaining high-level and persuasive dialogue \cite{schoenegger2025largelanguagemodelspersuasive}.
+Yet, their reasoning capabilities are at the centre of much debate \cite{bavaresco2024llmsinsteadhumanjudges,LLMLXEval,chen-etal-2024-humans,rtplx,10.1162/tacla00685}; with most evaluations focusing on problem-solving abilities (planning, logic, maths, etc.), instead of deeper dialogical proficiency (e.g., comprehension and tracking of pragmatic context; \citealt{huang-chang-2023-towards,qiao-etal-2023-reasoning}).

-Assessing the latter, however, is extremely important: LLMs are being adopted in sensitive areas such as content moderation, explainable AI, mental health assistants, and peer review.
-Application in these areas requires trust.
-Achieving it goes beyond generating coherent and convincing dialogue: LLMs must also showcase deep comprehension of \textit{what} it is being talked about.
+Assessing these skills, however, is extremely important: LLMs are being adopted in sensitive areas--content moderation, explainable AI, mental health assistants, peer review--where trust must rest on more than fluency.
+These applications demand that LLMs not only generate coherent and convincing dialogue, but also demonstrate \textit{genuine comprehension} of what it is being talked about.

-We explore to what extent LLMs are able to reason\footnote{For our purposes, `reasoning' here is to perform inference over an informal-logic context \cite{BarthKrabbe,Walton}.} over the discourse, and what is its relationship to their persuasive skills.
-To achieve this, we evaluate their capacity to carry out and understand \textit{informal} debate.
-Debating, unlike other dialogue acts, could be considered one of the most natural yet complex dialogical tasks that humans carry out.
-It requires the capacity to communicate well (i.e., persuade), \textit{and} to strategically adapt to an ever-evolving dialogue (i.e., reason over the context) while staying within the bounds of the topic \cite{Walton}.
-Formal debates rely on specific commitment sets (moves) to which both players must adhere.
-A strategy can then be derived solely from the knowledge of these moves.
-Informal debates, however, do not enforce this set, and so success hinges on the ability to understand and adapt to the pragmatic context (e.g., what the players feel, how they wish to approach the conversation, whether they are receptive to certain argument types, etc.).
+We study to what extent LLMs are able to reason about the discourse, and how said capacity relates to their persuasive capabilities.\footnote{Throughout, we use `reasoning' to denote the ability to perform inference over an informal-logic context \cite{BarthKrabbe,Walton}.} Our evaluation is through \textit{informal debate}.
+Unlike other dialogue acts, debating could be considered one of the most natural yet complex dialogical tasks carried out by humans.
+It is also a natural choice to test dialogical understanding evaluation beyond coherence: it requires the capacity to communicate well (i.e., persuade), \textit{and} to strategically adapt to an ever-evolving dialogue (e.g., shift stances based on effectiveness, or reacting to implicit premises), all while staying within the bounds of the topic \cite{Walton}.
+Formal debates may be reduced to commitment sets (moves), and a strategy can then be derived solely from the knowledge of these moves.
+Informal debates do not enforce these rules.
+Success then hinges on an agent's ability to understand and adapt to the pragmatic context, such as--for example--what the parties feel, how they wish to approach the conversation, or whether they are receptive to specific arguments.